AnkitaIshwar/Hotel_order_system/README.md

 Choose an item from the respective category and specify the quantity.<br />
 Click on the "Add Item" button to add the item to your order.<br />
 Repeat steps 3-5 to add more items to your order.<br />
-Once you've added all desired items, click on the "Place Order" button.
+Once you've added all desired items, click on the "Place Order" button.<br />
-Enter the tip amount (optional) in the tip calculator and click "Done".
+Enter the tip amount (optional) in the tip calculator and click "Done".<br />
-Review the order summary and total bill including tips and service charges.
+Review the order summary and total bill including tips and service charges.<br />

 __Acknowledgements__

-This project utilizes HTML, CSS, and JavaScript.
+This project utilizes HTML, CSS, and JavaScript.<br />
-Special thanks to Golden Spoon Hotel for providing the inspiration for this project.
+Special thanks to Golden Spoon Hotel for providing the inspiration for this project.<br />